DNSBelgium/rdap/README.md

 # How it works

-* The library contains a number of POJO's (plain old Java objects) representing all the data structures defined in rfc7483
+* The library contains a number of POJO's (plain old Java objects) representing the data structures defined in rfc7483
 * You need to write the code to populate these objects whenever a query comes in

-# The flow:
+# The flow
 Let's assume that you have implemented a class com.example.rdap.MyDomainService which extends DefaultDomainService and that you have deployed your application in an application server listening at port 8080